A CERTIFICATE PROGRAM IN JUNGIAN STUDIES

 Archetypes and Symbols in the Individuation Process

+Using the image of the orphan, this presentation will explore the role of archetypes and symbols in the process of individuation.
 When we focus our energies on the archetypes and symbols that continue to appear in dreams and inspirations, renewed interpretations emerge.
-By becoming conscious of the archetypes and symbols that are constellated, and by achieving an individual relationship to them, we can discover how they are part of our psychology and can become significant guides for the inner and outer journeys of our transformation.
-Sacrificing old attitudes and old states of being in order to accomplish this task often requires embarking on periodic descents into the unconscious to find inspiration while utilizing the creative energies that live within.
+By becoming conscious of them as they are constellated and by achieving an individual relationship to them, we can discover how they are part of our psychology and can become significant guides for the inner and outer journeys of our transformation.

-- Describe how dreams and visions incorporate archetypes and symbols;
+- Describe how dreams incorporate archetypes and symbols;

 - Identify how working with symbols furthers the process of individuation;